Baking with Coffee: 3 Delicious, Yet Simple Recipes

 In a different bowl, you then combine the yolks with the remaining sugar until the concoction is well mixed.
 When the yolk mixture is thoroughly combined add the cheese and continue to mix until it a creamy consistency has been achieved.
 Now, take the creamy blend, and fold in the egg whites until they are just mixed.

 To make the base of the cake, you will begin by mixing the coffee and the rum.
 You may then proceed to dunk the ladyfingers into the mixture until they are soaked but not saturated.
 Lay the ladyfingers out on a dish, top with the creamy blend, and refrigerate for several hours before servings.
+Try substituting a shot of espresso instead of regular coffee for a more intense jolt.

 You can then top the cake with powdered cocoa.